Battle of Morava–Ivan: Air Operations

 On 14 November, aircraft of the 32nd and 33rd Bomber Squadrons attack the airports of Korçë and Gjirokastër, destroying many Italian planes (Greek loss was only one Bristol Blenheim with the killed Sminagos Charalambous Stamatios, Sminagos Papageorgiou Konstantinos and Dimitrios).
 Also Potez 25 planes of the 4th Military Cooperation Squadron carry out reconnaissance, bombing and shelling of enemy units.
 A plane is hit resulting in the death of the pilot, Lieutenant Commander Yaka Dimitriou.
 Finally, the Prosecution Squadrons make 42 exits in the area of Korçë.
 During the air battles, the Italians lost three Fiat CR.42, while four Greek PZLs suffered damage.

-After four days, 18/11, three Bristol Blenheim of the 32nd Bombing Squadron take off with the mission of bombing Gjirokastër.
+After four days, on 18 November, three Bristol Blenheim of the 32nd Bombing Squadron take off with the mission of bombing Gjirokastër.
 But because there is heavy cloud in the area, one of the planes drops its bombs on Përmet, where the Italians had stored significant quantities of ammunition, fuel and other supplies.
 For three days and nights the ammunition was being burned and blown up.

 In 22 November, three Henschel Hs 126 aircraft locate an eight-kilometer-long enemy phalanx retreating from Korçë to Pogradec.
 A strong force of 15 Potez 630, Bristol Blenheim and Fairey Battle aircraft of the Bombing Squadrons rush for reinforcements, resulting in the complete destruction of the Italian phalanx.
-On the way back to the airport one of the Henschels encounters 15 Italian pursuers and is hit in the gas boiler.
+On the way back to the airport one of the Henschels encounters 15 Italian pursuers and is hit in the fuel tank.
 The Greek aircraft catches fire and the crew abandons it.
 The pilot, Subcommander Sideris Dimitrios, succumbed to his injuries, while the observer survived.